nrwl/nx-workshop/docs/lab6/LAB.md

 10. Serve your app again, click on some games, and compare with the screenshot above
 11. Launch the dependency graph and see what's been added
-12. Inspect what changed from the last time you commited, then commit your changes
+12. Inspect what changed from the last time you committed, then commit your changes

 ---